OdilsonItalis/multistep-form-builder/README.md

 ## Configure Supabase Auth

-#### Setup redirect wildcards for deploy previews

-For auth redirects (magic links, OAuth providers) to work correctly in deploy previews, navigate to the auth settings (i.e. `https://app.supabase.com/project/:project-id/auth/url-configuration`) and add the following wildcard URL to "Redirect URLs": `https://**vercel.app/*/*`.

-You can read more about redirect wildcard patterns in the [docs](https://supabase.com/docs/guides/auth#redirect-urls-and-wildcards).

 #### [Optional] - Set up OAuth providers

 You can use third-party login providers like GitHub or Google.
 Refer to the [docs](https://supabase.io/docs/guides/auth#third-party-logins) to learn how to configure these.
-Once configured you can add them to the `provider` array of the `Auth` component on the [`signin.tsx`](./pages/signin.tsx) page.

 ## Configure Stripe

 To start developing your SaaS application, we'll need to configure Stripe to handle test payments.
-For the following steps, make sure you have the ["Test Mode" toggle](https://stripe.com/docs/testing) switched on.
+For the following steps, make sure you have the "viewing test data" toggle switched to "on."

 ### Configure webhook

 We need to configure the webhook pictured in the architecture diagram above.
-This webhook is the piece that connects Stripe to your Vercel Serverless Functions.
+This webhook is the piece that connects Stripe to your Vercel serverless functions.

-1. Click the "Add Endpoint" button on the [test Endpoints page](https://dashboard.stripe.com/test/webhooks).
+First, click the "Add endpoint" button on the [test Endpoints page](https://dashboard.stripe.com/test/webhooks).

-1. Set the endpoint URL to `https://your-deployment-url.vercel.app/api/webhooks`.
+Then, set the endpoint URL to `https://your-deployment-url.vercel.app/api/webhooks`.

-1. Click `Select events` under the `Select events to listen to` heading.
-1. Click `Select all events` in the `Select events to send` section.
+Next, click the `receive all events` link in the `Events to send` section.

-1. Copy `Signing secret` as we'll need that in the next step.
+Finally, copy the `Signing secret` as we'll need that in the next step.

 ### Set environment variables

-To securely interact with Stripe, we need to add a few [Environment Variables](https://vercel.com/docs/concepts/projects/environment-variables) in the Vercel dashboard.
+To securely interact with Stripe, we need to add a few environment variables in the Vercel dashboard.

 - `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY`
 - `STRIPE_SECRET_KEY`